hmcts/service-cp-piloting-pathfinder/README.md

-# HMCTS API Marketplace Service SpringBoot Template
+# HMCTS API Marketplace Service Piloting Pathfinder

-This repository provides a template for building Spring Boot applications within the HMCTS API Marketplace ecosystem.
+This repository provides a implementation for cross-cutting concerns like
-It includes essential configurations, dependencies, and best practices to help you get started quickly.

-NOTE: This project is a template and does not contain any business logic.
-It is intended to be used as a reference for new HMCTS API services.
+- Logging
+- JWT decryption
+- Authorisation of resource endpoints.

 [![CI Build and Publish Increments Draft](